 The Cathedrals, Lanai

 If you ask any diver who has been to Hawaii, what they would class as a great dive location, the Cathedrals is usually their answer.
 The depth of this location is around 18 to 20 meters, visibility is excellent and every level of diver can enjoy this dive.
 The two pinnacles that form the Cathedrals can be used as a great wall dive, as well as providing stunning arches and exciting caves to explore.
-The caverns roofs have heights of up to 6m and are covered in lava rock that lets in little bits of light from the surface, similarly to a stained glass window.
+The caverns roofs have heights of up to 6m and are covered in lava rock that lets in little bits of light from the surface, similar to a stained glass window.

 The Corsair airplane wreck is found roughly 3 miles away from the Hawaii Kai marina.
 It sits in 35m of stunning blue pacific waters and is in an upright position.
 Due to its location, the waters are quite rough, so this is for advanced divers only.
-The plane sank in 1948 and was originally on route from Pearl Harbor when the captain noticed the fuel gauge was going down quite quickly.
-He thought it was a faulty gauge and decided to continue on with his journey, when the plane suddenly began to splutter.
+The plane sank in 1948 and was originally on the route from Pearl Harbor when the captain noticed the fuel gauge was going down quite quickly.
+He thought it was a faulty gauge and decided to continue on with his journey when the plane suddenly began to splutter.
 The captain managed to land the plane safely in the water and it then sank with no damage.
 The captain was later rescued.

 There are so many amazing dive sites found around the islands of Hawaii, so if we have missed any off this list, please let us know about them in the comment box below!